mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0201-web-frameworks.markdown

   "[What is a web framework and how does it compare to LAMP?](http://stackoverflow.com/questions/4507506/what-is-a-web-framework-how-does-it-compare-with-lamp)" question on Stack Overflow.

+* [Frameworks](http://youtu.be/W6KCPXl6Zuc) is a really well done short video that explains how to choose between web frameworks.
+The author has some particular opinions about what should be in a framework.
+For the most part I agree although I've found sessions and database ORMs to be a helpful part of a framework when done well.

 * [Django vs Flask vs Pyramid: Choosing a Python Web Framework](https://www.airpair.com/python/posts/django-flask-pyramid) contains background information and code comparisons for similar web applications built in these three big Python frameworks.